 If that happens, sellers can open an unpaid item case against the buyer.
 If we find that the buyer didn’t pay, we’ll record the unpaid item on that buyer’s account.

-However, the unpaid item record can sometimes be removed if the buyer provides proof that they paid, or that the seller changed terms of the transaction, such as the price, shipping costs, or payment method after the sale.
-The buyer can also appeal if they believe their account was accessed by someone else at the time the item was bought.
+However, the unpaid item record can be removed if the buyer provides proof that they paid, or that the seller changed terms of the transaction, such as the price, shipping costs, or payment method, after the sale.
+The buyer can also appeal if they believe their account was accessed by someone else at the time the item was purchased.

-When you win an auction or buy an item using Buy It Now, you're contractually obliged to pay for it.
+When you win an auction or buy an item using Buy It Now, you’re contractually obligated to pay for it.

 How to appeal an unpaid item

-If you've had an unpaid item recorded on your eBay account and want to appeal it, you should file an Unpaid Item Appeal - opens in new window or tab form.
+If you have an unpaid item recorded on your eBay account and want to appeal it, you should file an Unpaid Item Appeal - opens in new window or tab form.

-You'll need to provide proof that you either paid for the item, the seller changed the terms after you won it or bought it, or that your account was taken over at the time.
-Here's what we accept as forms of proof:
+You’ll need to provide proof that you paid for the item, that the seller changed the terms after you won it or bought it, or that your account was taken over at the time.
+We accept the following forms of proof:

-- Email communication between you and the seller showing the item was paid for (include the email headers from the emails).
+- Email communication between you and the seller showing the item was paid for (include the email headers).

-- A copy of your payment confirmation email or statement from your payment provider (such as your credit card or PayPal), that includes the email headers from email.
+- A copy of your payment confirmation email or statement from your payment provider (such as your credit card or PayPal) that includes the email headers.

 - If the seller left you positive feedback for the transaction, include the item number in the Unpaid Item Appeal form and we’ll look into it.

-- Communications that the seller excused you from the transaction, such as an email from the seller saying you didn't have to go through with the sale (include the email headers from the emails).
+- Communications that the seller excused you from the transaction, such as an email from the seller saying you didn’t have to go through with the sale (include the email headers).